pingcap/docs-cn/tidb-cloud/scale-tidb-cluster.md

 > - Currently, you cannot scale a [Developer Tier cluster](/tidb-cloud/select-cluster-tier.md#developer-tier).
 > - When a cluster is in the scaling status, you cannot perform any new scaling operations on it.

-## Scale out a cluster
+You can scale a TiDB cluster in the following dimensions:

+- Node number of TiDB, TiKV, and TiFlash
+- Storage size of TiKV and TiFlash
+- Node size (including vCPUs and memory) of TiDB, TiKV, and TiFlash

+For information about how to determine the size of your TiDB cluster, see [Determine Your TiDB Size](/tidb-cloud/size-your-cluster.md).

+## Change node number

+You can change the number of TiDB, TiKV, or TiFlash nodes.

+### Increase node number

-To scale out a cluster, take the following steps:
+To increase the number of TiDB, TiKV, or TiFlash nodes, take the following steps:

-1. Navigate to the TiDB Clusters page and click the name of a cluster that you want to scale.
+1. In the TiDB Cloud console, navigate to the **Active Clusters** page for your project, and then click the name of a cluster that you want to scale.
 The overview page of the cluster is displayed.
 2. In the cluster information pane on the left, click **Setting**.
 3. Click **Scale** in the drop-down menu.
 The **Scale** window is displayed.
-4. In the **Scale** window, increase the node quantity of your TiDB, TiKV, and TiFlash<sup>beta</sup> respectively.
+4. In the **Scale** window, increase the number of TiDB, TiKV, or TiFlash nodes.
 5. Click **Confirm**.

-## Scale the vCPU or storage size

-When a cluster is running, you cannot change its vCPU or storage size.
-To make such changes, take either of the following methods:

-> **Warning:**
->
-> Scaling down the vCPU or storage size of TiKV or TiFlash<sup>beta</sup> nodes can be risky, which might lead to insufficient storage space, excessive CPU usage, or excessive memory usage on remaining nodes.
-If you need to do that, choose Method 2: Scale vCPU or storage size through a support ticket.

-- Method 1: Scale vCPU or storage size through backup and restore

-    Scaling vCPU or storage size through backup and restore means that you need to [create a latest backup of the cluster](/tidb-cloud/backup-and-restore.md#manual-backup), [delete the cluster](/tidb-cloud/delete-tidb-cluster.md), and then change the vCPU or storage size when you [restore the deleted cluster](/tidb-cloud/backup-and-restore.md#restore-a-deleted-cluster).
-Before taking this method, make sure the following impacts are acceptable:

-    - To avoid any data loss during or after the backup, you need to stop the connection to the cluster through your SQL client before creating the backup.
-    - After you stop the connection to the cluster, your applications running on this cluster cannot provide service normally until the restoring process is completed.

-- Method 2: Scale vCPU or storage size through a support ticket

-    Perform the steps in [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) to create a support ticket.
-For each node to be scaled, provide the following information in the **Description** box of the ticket:

-    - Node type: TiDB, TiKV, or TiFlash
-    - Current vCPU size: xxx
-    - Expected vCPU size: xxx
-    - Current storage size: xxx
-    - Expected storage size: xxx
-    - Cloud Provider: GCP or AWS
-    - Cluster Name: xxx

-## Scale in TiDB nodes
+### Decrease node number

-To scale in TiDB nodes, take the following steps:
+To decrease the number of TiDB nodes, take the following steps:

-1. Navigate to the TiDB Clusters page and click the name of a cluster that you want to scale.
+1. In the TiDB Cloud console, navigate to the **Active Clusters** page for your project, and then click the name of a cluster that you want to scale.
 The overview page of the cluster is displayed.
 2. In the cluster information pane on the left, click **Setting**.
 3. Click **Scale** in the drop-down menu.
 The **Scale** window is displayed.
-4. In the **Scale** window, decrease the node quantity of your TiDB.
+4. In the **Scale** window, decrease the number of TiDB nodes.
 5. Click **Confirm**.

-## Scale in TiKV or TiFlash<sup>beta</sup> nodes

-To scale in TiKV nodes or TiFlash<sup>beta</sup> nodes, you need to submit a scale-in support ticket.
-We will contact you and complete the scale-in within the agreed time.
+To decrease the number of TiKV or TiFlash nodes, you need to submit a support ticket.
+The PingCAP support team will contact you and complete the scaling within the agreed time.

 > **Warning:**
 >
-> Scaling in your TiKV nodes and TiFlash<sup>beta</sup> nodes can be risky, which might lead to insufficient storage space, excessive CPU usage, or excessive memory usage on remaining nodes.
+> Decreasing TiKV or TiFlash node number can be risky, which might lead to insufficient storage space, excessive CPU usage, or excessive memory usage on remaining nodes.

-To submit a scale-in request, perform the steps in [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) to contact our support team.
+To submit a support ticket, perform the steps in [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).
 For each node to be scaled, provide the following information in the **Description** box:

+- Cluster name: xxx
+- Cloud provider: GCP or AWS
 - Node type: TiKV or TiFlash
 - Current node number: xxx
 - Expected node number: xxx

+## Change storage size

+You can change the storage size of TiKV or TiFlash.

+### Increase storage size

+To increase the storage size of TiKV or TiFlash, take the following steps:

+1. In the TiDB Cloud console, navigate to the **Active Clusters** page for your project, and then click the name of a cluster that you want to scale.
+The overview page of the cluster is displayed.
+2. In the cluster information pane on the left, click **Setting**.
+3. Click **Scale** in the drop-down menu.
+The **Scale** window is displayed.
+4. In the **Scale** window, increase the storage size of TiKV or TiFlash.
+5. Click **Confirm**.

+> **Note:**
+>
+> AWS has a cooldown period of storage size changes.
+If your TiDB cluster is hosted by AWS, after changing the storage size of TiKV or TiFlash, you must wait at least six hours before you can change it again.

+### Decrease storage size

+For a running cluster, AWS and Google Cloud do not allow in-place storage capacity downgrade.

+## Increase node size

+When a cluster is running, you cannot increase its node size.
+To make such changes, take either of the following methods:

+- Method 1: Increase the node size through backup and restore

+    You need to [create a latest backup of the cluster](/tidb-cloud/backup-and-restore.md#manual-backup), [delete the cluster](/tidb-cloud/delete-tidb-cluster.md), and then increase the node size when you [restore the deleted cluster](/tidb-cloud/backup-and-restore.md#restore-a-deleted-cluster).
+Before taking this method, make sure the following impacts are acceptable:

+    - To avoid any data loss during or after the backup, you need to stop the connection to the cluster through your SQL client before creating the backup.
+    - After you stop the connection to the cluster, your applications running on this cluster cannot provide service normally until the restoring process is completed.

+- Method 2: Increase the node size through a support ticket

+    To submit a support ticket, perform the steps in [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).
+The PingCAP support team will contact you and complete the scaling within the agreed time.

+    For each node to be scaled, provide the following information in the **Description** box of the ticket:

+    - Cluster name: xxx
-- Cloud Provider: GCP or AWS
+    - Cloud provider: GCP or AWS
+    - Node type: TiDB, TiKV, or TiFlash
+    - Current node size: xxx
-- Cluster Name: xxx
+    - Expected node size: xxx